sgignoux/sicp-solutions.net/content/post/sicp-solution-exercise-1-21.md

 (trace find-divisor)
 ```

-Then we can run a the examples:
+Then we can run the examples:

 ```
 (display (smallest-divisor 199))